 An ISTC Technical Assistance staff member can visit your facility to gain a better understanding of your processes and to identify opportunities for improving efficiency and reducing waste.
 Contact us!

-The Technologies and Assistance Program (TAP), a team within the Illinois Sustainability Technology Center (ISTC), works with organizations in Illinois to reduce consumption of energy and natural resources and to minimize waste.
+The Technical Assistance Program (TAP), a team within the Illinois Sustainability Technology Center (ISTC), works with organizations in Illinois to reduce consumption of energy and natural resources and to minimize waste.
 As a change agency, TAP performs research, spreads awareness, and facilitates implementation regarding practices, technology and systems that improve sustainability.
 ISTC is a non-regulatory agency which has provided assistance to Illinois businesses and the public since 1985.

 The ISTC mission is to encourage and assist citizens and businesses to prevent pollution and reduce waste to protect human health and the environment in Illinois and beyond.

 ISTC will be a catalyst for change toward more sustainable technologies, processes and practices through our integrated program of research, demonstration projects, technical assistance and communication.

 Through our work with Illinois business and industry TAP works to prevent pollution and wastes from entering the environment and also helps organizations maintain economic viability.
 Each year ISTC's pollution prevention efforts help our clients collectively save millions of dollars and hundreds of thousand tons of waste from being released into the environment and assists businesses in sustaining and growing jobs in Illinois.

 TAP offers business and industry on-site expert assistance on issues including: